 An elephant wanders past, trunk swinging, tusks curling.
-Thornicroft’s giraffes are half-hidden by the nearby trees, their heads poking above the canopy, and a zebra herd is nearby, as you wait for the rumble of hoofs that accompanies their gallop across the savannah.
+Thornicroft’s giraffes are half-hidden by the nearby trees, their heads poking above the canopy, and a zebra herd is nearby, as you wait for the rumble of hoofs that accompanies their gallop across the savanna.
 It is midday, and you have only just landed, but already you have seen so many of the animals that make Zambia special.
 On the drive from the airstrip to your camp, you might see 10 different species, the giants accompanied by the rare antelopes that thrive in this remote world.
 You land at Lusaka International Airport and are assisted onto a light aircraft bound for South Luangwa, the country’s flagship park.

 Day 5 - 6